qlnguyen1208/qlnguyen1208.github.io/_projects/bachelors-thesis.md

     </div>
 </div>
 <div class="caption">
-    In healthy RPE, the cells express an even hexagonal pattern (left), upon progression of RP processes like epithelial to mesenchymal transition lead to loss of function and form (right).
+    In healthy RPE, the cells express an even hexagonal pattern (first image), upon progression of RP processes like epithelial to mesenchymal transition lead to loss of function and form (second image).
 </div>